cyberbotics/webots-projects/projects/forest_firefighters/README.md

 ## Autonomous mavic Controller

 The autonomous mavic moves between chosen coordinates above a forest in order to patrol and detect a fire.
 The altitude and world coordinates can be chosen through the controller args.
 Each time a fire is detected, the drone goes above the fire and drop a quantity of water to stop the fire.
 The project is using OpenCV to detect the smoke color range, and a naive approach to move above the fire (moves until the fire is in the center of the image).
-An alternative approach could be to use monoplotting to compute the world coordinates from the image coordinates of the fire. (for example based on http://sar.kangwon.ac.kr/etc/rs_note/rsnote/cp9/cp9-6.htm).
+An alternative approach could be to use monoplotting to compute the world coordinates from the image coordinates of the fire. (for example based on [this method ](http://sar.kangwon.ac.kr/etc/rs_note/rsnote/cp9/cp9-6.htm) ).

 It is also possible to add multiple drones to increase chances of detecting a fire.
 Please note that the fire is starting only when the drone have reached an altitude of 40m.

 To use the project, please install OpenCV `pip install opencv-python`.